 In Karate dojos, the whole class might do so in unison, I’ve read, particularly in Kyokushin karate schools, who have taken on “osu” as part of their branding (see below).

-Shouting “osu” in unision is less common in BJJ, where a teacher can say any number of things, depending on the part of the world you’re in.
-English speakers love their one-two-three-clap, but it’s not universal, especially in other gyms around the world in which I’ve trained.
+Shouting “osu” in unison is less common in BJJ, where a teacher can say any number of things, depending on the part of the world you’re in.
+English speaking gyms love their “one-two-three-clap”, but it’s not universal around the world.

 Personally, I mostly use “oss” the first way, as an exclamation that means “well done”.
 Saying “oss” is a nice and quick way of praising someone’s skill without interrupting flow.
 Also, “oss” says “I’m ok, you just threw me to the ground, but I’m more impressed than I am bruised!”